Setting up a general partnership or a limited partnership

 At least one of the partners of a general partnership or one responsible partner of a limited partnership has to be permanently domiciled in the European Economic Area.
 If none of them lives in the European Economic Area, they all need a permission from the Finnish Patent and Registration Office to set up a company.
 The domicile of a limited partnership’s silent partner has no relevance.

-If you are under 18, you can work as a partner only if your parent or guardian represents you during the company’s set up, and they have the authorisation of the Local Register Office.
+If you are under 18, you can work as a partner only if your parent or guardian represents you during the company’s set up, and they have the authorisation of the Digital and Population Data Services Agency.
 However, if your parent or guardian is a partner in the same company, he or she may not represent you.
-In that case, the Local Register Office or a court can appoint a public guardian for you.
+In that case, the Digital and Population Data Services Agency or a court can appoint a public guardian for you.

 Please note that even a company or other organisation may act as a partner.

 If you are a partner of a general partnership or a responsible partner of a limited partnership, you do not necessarily have to invest any money in your company at its start-up phase.

 If, on the other hand, you are a silent partner of a limited partnership, you will have to invest the amount of money you have agreed upon with the other partners in the partnership agreement.

 The registration of a general partnership or a limited partnership with the Trade Register is chargeable.

 Although the establishment of a company is not very expensive, please note that you will usually need money for the initial business acquisitions.
 You should also reserve some money to cover the running expenses for at least 2-3 months.
 You will also you need money to live on before your company starts to generate enough income.